ktangco/Getting_Cleaning_Data_Project/README.md

       g) Groups the selected data by Subject and Activity
       h) Takes the mean of all the measurement data
       i) Writes the final grouped data to a file 'tidy_data.txt'

+5. This is probably not the most efficient way to clean the data, but it does the job :)  Any suggestions for improvements are always welcome.